 …

-DAM/DIS for VVC and VSEI could be done at the current meeting, but we no ballot results could become available in time for the March/April meeting.
+DAM/DIS for VVC and VSEI could be done at the current meeting, but no ballot results could become available in time for the March/April meeting.
 The FDAM/FDIS could be in July 2025 at the earliest.
 This might be achieved with a very long editing period (potentially reaching into the next meeting).
 Another option would be to target the 4th editions for October 2025, both for ITU-T and ISO/IEC, and send them to ballot early in April, such that still improvements might be made during the March/April meeting.

 The CDTR on machine analysis was submitted, but it would be necessary that the VSEI v4 Amd. reaches DAM/DIS stage before it is promoted to TR (as SEI messages in VSEI v4 are referred to in the draft of the TR).
-Procedurally, no discussions about this document can be conducted during the current meeting (or new elements to be foreseen for a future edition?).

 DIS of VVC software was submitted for ballot – matching the ITU edition that was issued in April.
 A next edition could be targeted for October, considering implementations of new SEI messages.